Skip to content ↓

 Does a participant have to have their TRN in order to be registered?

-No. It is strongly encouraged that if the Induction Tutor has this at the point of registration they enter it as this will speed up the registration and validation process.
+To register an ECT on ECT Manager, a TRN is required.
+For the DfE portal, it is strongly encouraged that if the Induction Tutor has this at the point of registration, they enter it as this will speed up the registration and validation process.
 If no TRN is available at the time of registration, then it can be left blank and the participant will be emailed to remind them they need to add it once they have it.

 Which email address will the DfE use to contact schools?

-If a school has previously nominated someone as their induction tutor, the DfE will contact the school using that email address.
-If a school’s induction tutor has changed, a school can contact the helpdesk by emailing continuing-professional-development@digital.education.gov.uk and providing the name and email of the new induction teacher.
+If a school has previously nominated someone as their Induction Tutor, the DfE will contact the school using that email address.
+If a school’s Induction Tutor has changed, a school can contact the helpdesk by emailing continuing-professional-development@digital.education.gov.uk and providing the name and email of the new Induction Tutor.

 Where can ECTs get their certificate following the completion of their induction?